nikhilm/cleanup/README.md

 Click on the canvas ( black rectangle ) to watch things happen.

-Use the arrow keys to move the center right chef, the other stationary chef is a plate you are to collect it.
+Use the arrow keys to move the center right chef, the other stationary chefs are the plates you've to collect.

 _Why do I just have chefs everywhere?_
 Because a friend who is going to create the graphics is busy right now

 TODO
 ----
-* Add state architecture
+ * Add smoother transitions between levels and when player dies.
-* Add powerups
+ * Add scoring system
+ * Allow levels and so on to introduce one off help comments
+ * Use cookie to track state?